marin-hyatt/tippy/README.md

 The following **optional** features are implemented:

-* [x ] Settings page to change the default tip percentage.
+* [x] Settings page to change the default tip percentage.
 * [ ] UI animations
 * [ ] Remembering the bill amount across app restarts (if <10mins)
 * [ ] Using locale-specific currency and currency thousands separators.